 Presented by PAUL DAVIS RESTORATION.

-This Day In Sports…brought to you by GREAT OUTDOORS LANDSCAPE…enjoy your weekends!
+This Day In Sports…brought to you by FRANZ WITTE NURSERY…your attraction to us is perfectly natural!

 (Tom Scott hosts the Scott Slant segment Sunday nights at 10:30PM on KTVB’s Sunday Sports Extra and anchors five sports segments each weekday on 93.1 The Ticket.
 He also served as color commentator on KTVB’s telecasts of Boise State football for 14 seasons.)